moment/luxon/docs/zones.md

 Harder to handle are ambiguous times.
 In the Northern Hemisphere, some local times happen twice.
 In my zone, `America/New_York`, on November 5, 2017 the millisecond after 1:59:59.000 became 1:00:00.000.
 But of course there was already a 1:00 that day an hour before.
 So if you create a DateTime with a local time of 1:30, which time do you mean?
 It's an important question, because those correspond to different moments in time.

 However, Luxon's behavior here is undefined.
-It makes no promises about which of the two possible timestamps Luxon will represent.
+It makes no promises about which of the two possible timestamps the instance will represent.
 Currently, its specific behavior is like this:

 ```js
 DateTime.local(2017, 11, 5, 1, 30).offset / 60                   //=> -4